-Today on Discovery Enterprise we join Egyptologist John Romer for the first episode of a wonderful documentary that will take us on a grand tour of the Seven Wonders of antiquity.
+Today on Discovery Enterprise we join Egyptologist John Romer for the a truly wonderful documentary that will take us on a grand tour of the Seven Wonders of antiquity.

 The Seven Wonders of the World (or the Seven Wonders of the Ancient World) refers to remarkable constructions of classical antiquity listed by various authors in guidebooks popular among the ancient Hellenic tourists, particularly in the first and second centuries BC.
 The most prominent of these, the versions by Antipater of Sidon and an observer identified as Philo of Byzantium, comprise seven works located around the eastern Mediterranean rim.
 The original list inspired innumerable versions through the ages, often listing seven entries.
 Of the original Seven Wonders, only one, the Great Pyramid of Giza, the oldest of the ancient wonders remains relatively intact.